It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The Onion once put together a chart (that was Actually Pretty Funny) of the most popular baby names by ethnicity.
 Among the "black" entries: "Propecia and Sinutab"

 - Finesse Mitchell has a bit about this, with hypothetical names such as Escalade (pronounced Es-ca-LA-day), Vaseline (VAZ-lin) and Gonorrhea (Go-NOR-ia).
 In another bit he actually discusses how Finesse is not his stage name, his mom was either going to name him that or Hairdresser.

 - After observing, regarding Our Gang, how he's never run into a black person named Buckwheat, Eddie Murphy riffed on what siblings and cousins might be in that branch of the family, all following the breakfast-cereal theme, down to Trix, who's a prostitute, and the gay brother Lucky Charms.

 - The video sharing website Vine has a video with ghetto names that are actually brand names, like Degree (pronounced De-gree-ay), Polynesian and Lifesavers (pronounced Lifaysaviars).

 - Dijonay from The Proud Family.
-She and her siblings are named after spices.
+She and her sister Tabasco are named after spices.

 - Leshawna from Total Drama Island, although her cousin has the more over-the-top name "Leshaniqua."